-Our ‘Made in the UK’ project goes from strength to strength, reflecting a wider trend of sourcing some products closer to home.
+Homegrown - our ‘Made in the UK’ project goes from strength to strength, reflecting a wider trend of sourcing some products closer to home.

 We are developing significant UK sourcing for outerwear and jersey and in particular for our TOPSHOP Boutique range.
-This brings commercial benefits as it helps us to react to trends much faster and improve sustainability as we have greater insights into the product’s provenance.
+This brings commercial benefits as it helps us to react to trends much faster and improves sustainability as we have greater insights into the product’s provenance.

 Images courtesy of SOEX